Valpcd/Homelab/NettworkAttachedStorage/TrueNAS_Scale/TrueNAS.md

 - Centralizing storage for a home or small office network.

 ## My opinion
-Very well known OS in the world of the self-hosting community, and for a good reason.
-To me, TrueNAS make the best compromise between user-friendly interface for beginner and advanced features.
+A very well-known OS in the self-hosting community, and for good reason.
+To me, TrueNAS makes the best compromise between a user-friendly interface and advanced features.